ihoka/obsidian-mcp-server/README.md

 ./obsidian_server.rb
 ```

-The server will automatically discover your vault using these methods:
+The server will automatically discover your vault using these methods based on the `OBSIDIAN_VAULT_PATH` environment variable.

-1. `OBSIDIAN_VAULT_PATH` environment variable
-2. Default test notes in `../obsidian-test-notes/notes`
-3. Other common relative paths

 ### Available Tools